skienzmatishun/rippreport/content/p/self-dealing-self-stealing/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Following up on our investigation, powerful state regulators abused a private scholarship foundation to bankroll six-figure payouts for their own children.
+Financial tax forms reveal how bank insiders reshaped program rules to hide who received the cash.
+Read the full investigation to see how deep this protection racket really goes.
 ---
 The state of Alabama is number one in the nation for political corruption.
 The Alabama Ethics Commission is the main reason for our infamous reputation for corruption.